termjs/CodeAcademy/README.md

 - [x] Compress images
 - [x] Fix filter blur on iOS
 - [x] Fix status bar color on iOS (Set to black, need to change to glass one)
+- [ ] Fix and add safe space to iOS status bar